 76: Manage the whole product

-A product is often a complex combination of several products and services.
+A whole product is often a complex combination of several products and services.
 Some you create yourself, some are created by others.
 You’re responsible for the whole lot, even if they’re not all directly in your control.

 It’s relatively straightforward to describe the problem a taxi service is solving.
 It provides a way for people (and their stuff) to get from A to B, who don’t have access to a vehicle of their own, and who want to travel at a time convenient to them.